foundation/foundation-cli/readme.md

 # Foundation CLI

-This is the command-line interface for Foundation for Apps.
-It downloads our [template stack](https://github.com/zurb/foundation-template) and installs the dependencies.
+This is the command-line interface for [Foundation](http://foundation.zurb.com) family of frameworks..
+It downloads and installs blank templates in any of the three Foundation frameworks:

+- [Foundation for Sites](http://foundation.zurb.com/sites), a framework for responsive websites.
+- [Foundation for Apps](http://foundation.zurb.com/apps), a framework for responsive web apps.
+- [Foundation for Emails](http://foundation.zurb.com/emails), a framework for responsive email.

 ## Requirements